bnagar-px/kubevirt-benchmark/README.md

 - OpenShift Container Platform 4.x with OpenShift Virtualization
 - Portworx Enterprise 2.x or later
 - Python 3.6 or later
+- Go 1.21 or later (for building virtbench CLI)
 - kubectl CLI configured with cluster access
 - Bash shell (for helper scripts)